How to fall asleep

 Our handy tips and products will help you on your journey to the land of nod.

 Can't sleep?
 You're not alone.
 In their 2016 worldwide sleep census, Sealy reported that 77% of respondents did not feel they were getting enough rest to feel happy and healthy.
+Navigating through these difficult times is also having a big impact on the nation's quality of sleep.
+Many of us are suffering from anxiety, feeling isolated, or worried about work.
+It's never been more important to ensure you get adequate rest.
 Thankfully there's a lot of easy-to-follow advice out there to help you slip back into a healthy sleeping pattern - so if counting sheep isn't quite cutting it, read on...

 Aside from droopy eyelids and persistent yawning, here are some well documented side effects to getting fewer than 40 winks.